jacksund/simmate/tutorials/01_Installation.md

 You can see there are many other commands like `simmate database` and `simmate workflows` that we will explore in other tutorials.

 But we're now ready to start using the code!
+Spend some time with the extra resources (next section) and then continue on to [the next tutorial](https://github.com/jacksund/simmate/blob/main/tutorials/02_%20Run_a_workflow.md).

 <br/>